-Most of the instruments we offer, that are based on a futures contracts, have a rollover date.
+Most of the instruments we offer that are based on a futures contracts, have a rollover date.
 You can find this information by clicking on the "Details" link on the main trading platform screen next to each instrument.

 Plus500 quotes prices with reference to the price of the relevant underlying financial instrument and its spread.